agilepro/software-craftsmanship/docs/Testing/realistic-user-scenarios.md

 ![](realistic-user-scenarios-img1.png)

 If you were testing a word processor, you would have a user named “user1” who would create a document called “Title” and it would have the text like “Heading, Word word word word.
 Word word word.”
-It might have a picture called “picture” which would be a snapshot of the programmer’s child . . . or dog.
+It might have a picture called “picture” which would be a snapshot of the programmer's child . . . or dog.

 ## The Problem

 The assumption is that it really does not matter what these values are, so just use anything, and while at it use a value that is easy to remember.
 This means you are not really testing what users do, but rather an artifical pattern which might, or might not, be relevant.

 The screen shot above is an actual example I snapped from a proposed design for a form tool.
 Can the form actually be used for anything useful?
-We don’t know from this example.
+We don't know from this example.
 If I was actually presented with this screen in a real business process I would be shocked.
-Intellectually, you can imagine that this type of form might be changed into something suitable, but we don’t even know.
+Intellectually, you can imagine that this type of form might be changed into something suitable, but we don't even know.
 What kind of text values might a person want to enter?
 Would values be big?
 Small?
 Can you enter names?

 What you really want to know is whether the user can really use the product for a real task.
 A generic task “activity 1” will mean different things to different people.
 For one person a “activity 1” might be looking a phrase up in google and finding the answer.
 For someone else, “activity 1” might be making a telephone call.
 Different people will imagine what the tool has to do differently, and because it is not spelled out you have not really proven that the development environment is good for anything.